Bayesian log-Gaussian Cox process regression: applications to meta-analysis of neuroimaging working memory studies: Simulation studies

+In this setting we simulate 200 studies, with two spatially varying covariates that account for the mean of two groups of studies, and two non-spatially varying covariates.
+For $i=1,\dots,200$ we set:

+where $z_{i1}\sim\mathrm{Bernoulli}(0.5)$, $z_{i2}=1-z_{i1}$, $z_{i3}\sim\mathrm{Uniform}[-1,1]$ and $z_{i4}\sim\mathrm{Bernoulli}(0.5)$.
+Note that this parametrisation of the covariates implies existence of two types of studies, say type 1 and 2, with different spatially varying means and the effect of one continuous and one categorical covariate.
+The expected total number of foci is 3.99 and 4.16 for studies of type 1 and 2 respectively.
+We draw $\boldsymbol\gamma_1, \boldsymbol\gamma_2$ from their $\mathcal{N}_V(0,\mathbf{I})$ prior and fix the values of the scalar parameters shown in Table \ref{tab:lgcpsim1}.
+We run the HMC algorithm of Section \ref{sec:algorithm} for 10,000 iterations, discarding the first 4,000 as a burn-in and save every 6 iterations for a total of 1,000 saved posterior samples.
+This took roughly 14 hours on an NVIDIA Tesla K20c GPU card.

-In this section we provide traceplots for the scalar parameters of the LGCP model, as fit to the simulated data of Section \ref{subsec:simI}.
-Trace plots for the parameters $\sigma_1$, $\sigma_2$, $\rho_1$ and $\rho_2$ can be found in Figure \ref{fig:lgcpsim3}, whereas trace plots for $\mu_1$, $\mu_2$, $\beta_3$ and $\beta_4$ can be found in Figure \ref{fig:lgcpsim4}.
+Results are summarised in Table \ref{tab:lgcpsim1} and Figure \ref{fig:sim1comb}.
+In Table \ref{tab:lgcpsim1} we see that the scalar parameters are estimated accurately despite the sparsity of points in the realisations.
+The 95\% credible intervals contain the true values of all the parameters in the setup.
+Traceplots for the parameters $\sigma_1$, $\sigma_2$, $\rho_1$ and $\rho_2$ can be found in Figure \ref{fig:lgcpsim3}, whereas trace plots for $\mu_1$, $\mu_2$, $\beta_3$ and $\beta_4$ can be found in Figure \ref{fig:lgcpsim4}.
 The red lines indicate the true parameter values.